jonstump/rubyroutingproject/README.md

 * Once a definition is added you cannot navigate back to the word page to see the word or list of definitions.
-* When definitions don't throw an error they show in an empty list that has no clickable links X Look into Bundle Install issue that throws an error installing dependency racc 1.5.2
+* When definitions don't throw an error they show in an empty list that has no clickable links X Look into Bundle Install issue that throws an error installing dependency racc 1.5.2 X Look into issue where Capybara testing throws hundreds of errors.

 * * *